apparebit/js-junction/README.md

 ### 🆕  Upgrades Are Deliberate

 All packages in this repository follow [semantic versioning](https://semver.org).
-As a widely accepted convention for encoding an _expectation_ about the scope and impact of a package upgrade, semantic versioning certainly is helpful.
-However, as a convention, semantic versioning cannot provide a _guarantee_ about the impact of an upgrade.
-In fact, given enough time and sufficiently many dependencies, we'd expect semantic versioning to fail, for instance, a minor version change for an update that includes a breaking API change (which may have slipped into the release).
+It serves as a widely accepted convention for encoding an _expectation_ about the impact of a package upgrade.
+However, it only is a convention and cannot provide a _guarantee_ that an upgrade won't break an application.
+Even with exacting adherence to the specification, it is easy enough to make a mistake and allow an incompatible change to sneak into a minor version update.
+Given that reality, this repository disallows the use of version ranges, which may just lead to updates being applied at inopportune times.
+Instead, it requires (periodic) human intervention to upgrade and, critically, to test afterwards.
+The [version.js](/scripts/version.js) script helps with inspecting and modifying versions.

-Given that reality, it would be a bit naive to use version ranges in this repository's manifests and then pick up any allowable change more or less by chance.
-Instead, this repository rejects wildcard matching on versions altogether and the version numbers of all dependencies must be fully specified.
-As a result, any upgrade, no matter how seemingly minor, requires human intervention and testing, though the [version.js](/scripts/version.js) script does help.

 ## 2. Modules End With .js